Sobilo34/100DaysOfCode/Progress_tracker.md

 **Notes:**

 - I revise conditional statements in C language particularly If...else statement
-- I built a leap hear calculator in C
+- I built a leap hear calculator with C
-- If a year (a particular value) is being input to the program, it will find out if it's a leap year or not.
+- If a year (a particular value) is being given to the program, it will calculates if it's a leap year or not.
-- It will give message to the user telling if it's a leap year or not
+- It will then give message to the user telling if it's a leap year or not

 **Challenges:**
 The network Isuue still persist which makes me to submit lately.
 It's really affecting my progress